Nature Together in Kempston

 Workshops

-These workshops are designed to engage residents from areas along the river, giving them a chance to express their connection to the water and contribute to a shared artistic celebration of the local environment.
+The workshops are designed to engage residents from areas along the river, giving them a chance to express their connection to the water and contribute to a shared artistic celebration of the local environment.

 Background

-Nature Together in Kempston builds on our 2024/25 project River/ Flow/ Connect, which explored reasons why the Kempston community were disengaged from their riverbank.
+Nature Together in Kempston builds on our 2024/25 project River/Flow/Connect, which explored reasons why the Kempston community were disengaged from their riverbank.

 Although many residents developed a deeper connection with the natural spaces around them during lockdown, consultations with residents and community leaders highlighted that the stretch of the River Great Ouse between the well-maintained Embankment and the wilder areas towards Bromham and Great Denham is less frequently used and in need of care.